yesdog/Waterdog/README.md

 This can be useful if you have servers that use different resouce packs or may operate with a different block ID palette.
 If a user transfers from a server of one group to a server of a different group, it will use the Server Transfer method.

+*Does Waterdog support synapse protocol?*

+No, Waterdog does not and will not support Synapse.
+There are several fundamental design flaws with that pattern that could put the stability of Waterdog at risk, so we will not support it.
+You are always better off running Nukkit or PocketMine servers in RakNet mode by setting the servers to offline (non-xbox) and configuring firewall access as normal.

 ## How To (Compiling From Source)